 New California Recreational Pacific – California Fishers

 The recreational Pacific halibut fishery opened May 1 for the 2015 season.
 This year the fishery will be held to a federally established quota of 25,220 pounds.
 The season dates will be May 1-15, June 1-15, July 1-15, Aug.
 1-15, and Sept.
 1-Oct.
-31, or until the quota is reached, whichever is earlier.
+31, or until the quota is reached, whichever happens earlier.

 “California’s recreational quota was the result of hard work with the industry and other states,” said Marci Yaremko, the California Department of Fish and Wildlife (CDFW) representative to the Pacific Fishery Management Council.
 “We are committed to ensuring this year’s catch does not exceed that number.”